Skip to content

 Ferrari 250 GT is one of the coolest sports cars with all its unique features manufactured from 1962 to 1964.

-The Ferrari 250 GT set the recent record of the world’s costly car in June 2018.
+The Ferrari 250 GT set the recent record for the world’s most costly car in June 2018.

 It’s not just the rarest Ferrari in the world but also among the rarest car on earth that still has a considerable fanbase.